rydmike/flex_color_scheme/README.md

 Not as exciting as the earlier images above.
 That is because the basic counter app uses very few features and widgets, so it cannot really illustrate the result very well.
-This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme, and is mainly there to be able to properly demonstrate the results.
+This is why the included examples contain demo UI, that is not really at all relevant to using FlexColorScheme, it is mainly there to be able to properly demonstrate the results.

 # All Color Schemes

-Color schemes are no fun without some built-in schemes ready to try and use.
+Color schemes are not fun without some built-in schemes ready to try and use.
 **FlexColorScheme** comes bundled with **36** ready to go matching light and dark color schemes.
 You you can use them in your applications if you like.
 Here is a grid showing all the color schemes in light and dark mode.
 You